ddgope/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/README.md

 <p>The parameter sampler I chose was <i>RandomParameterSampling</i> because it supports both discrete and continuous hyperparameters.
 It supports early termination of low-performance runs and supports early stopping policies.
 In random sampling , the hyperparameter (C : smaller values specify stronger regularization, max_iter : maximum number of iterations taken for the solvers to converge) values are randomly selected from the defined search space. </p>

 <strong>Early Stopping Policy</strong>
 <p> The early stopping policy I chose was <i>BanditPolicy</i> because it is based on slack factor and evaluation interval.
-Bandit terminates runs where the primary metric is not within the specified slack factor compared to the best performing run. <a href = 'https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py&preserve-view=true#&preserve-view=truedefinition'>Read More</a></p>
+Bandit terminates runs where the primary metric is not within the specified slack factor compared to the best performing run.</p>

 ## AutoML
 <ol>